 Aviation photography is the art of capturing images of aircraft, in flight or on the ground.
 Aviation photography requires knowledge of special techniques and of the aircraft to be done properly.
 There are different types of aviation photography, including air-to-air, ground-to-air, ground-static, and remote photography.
 Military aviation photography, especially air-to-air, requires additional skills.

 Werner holds a restricted aviation radio license, and has completed a number of AOPA International aviation safety certificates which have bearing on aviation photography and aerodrome operations.
 His aviation photography has been published internationally.

-He served in the Air Force for 17 years.
 He has formal education in PR/media liaison, photography, videography, fine art and visual media.
 His former Air Force career experience sharpens his flight safety awareness; an integral consideration for every aviation photo sortie or photo shoot.